The P2PP Tool (version 3)

 - As for the previous version P2PP requires Java 1.7 to run, but will also run with Java 1.8 — see more details on our download page.

-IMPORTANT: unfortunately the format of the internal data cache of this version is not compatible with previous releases of the tool.
-In case you want to transfer OBs of your local cache that you have previously prepared, you cannot simply copy the "cache" subdirectory to the new installation.
-To retrieve the OBs in P2PP 3.4.1 use the export/import commands.
+IMPORTANT: the format of the internal data cache of this version is compatible with P2PP 3.4.1, but not with earlier releases of the tool.
+In case you want to transfer OBs of your local cache that you have prepared with P2PP 3.4.1 you can simply copy the contents of the "p2pp-3.4.1/cache" subdirectory to the new 3.4.2 installation.
+To retrieve the OBs from P2PP 3.4.0 or an earlier version, you'll need to use the export/import commands.

 User Manual and Related Documents